Population trapping in a pair of periodically driven Rydberg atoms: A two-level atom ( )

-\end{widetext} In the following, we briefly review the population trapping in a periodically driven single two-level atom.
+In the following, we briefly review the population trapping in a periodically driven single two-level atom.
 In particular, we discuss the criteria under which the population trapping can be identified as dynamical stabilization.
 For $N=1$, the Hamiltonian in Eq.~(\ref{hamro}) takes the simplest form \cite{aga94, gar97, noe98},

-In the high-frequency limit ($\omega\gg\Omega$), the terms satisfying the resonance condition, $n_1\omega=\Delta_0$, where $n_1=0, 1, 2, ...$ becomes the most relevant in the summation of Eq.~(\ref{ham1}).
-The latter can also be seen from Eq.~(\ref{heff}), in which for $N=1$, only the first term with $A_m$ exits, and the poles of $A_m(\omega)$ provide us the resonance criteria.
-Once the resonance condition is met, the dynamics shows coherent Rabi oscillations of the population between $|g\rangle$ and $|e\rangle$.
-As shown in Figs.~\ref{fig:1}(a) and \ref{fig:1}(b), resonances can be identified as either avoided crossings in the Floquet spectrum or peaks in the IPR ($\Pi_1^{|g\rangle}$).
-At those peaks ($\Pi_1^{|g\rangle}=1$), the Floquet states become an equal superposition of $|g\rangle$ and $|e\rangle$.
-Far away from the avoided crossings or resonances, i.e., for $\Delta_0\neq n_1\omega$ and $\Delta_0\gg\Omega$, the periodic driving is ineffective.
-In that case, the Floquet states approximately become the eigenstates of the undriven Hamiltonian, $\hat H(t=0)$, which are either $|g\rangle$ or $|e\rangle$ with a weak mixing between them.
+In the high-frequency limit ($\omega\gg\Omega$), the terms satisfying the resonance condition, $n_1\omega=\Delta_0$, where $n_1=0, 1, 2, ...$ becomes the only relevant term in the summation of Eq.~(\ref{ham1}).
+Neglecting non-resonant terms is equivalent to a second rotating wave approximation.
+Once the resonance condition is satisfied, the population dynamics exhibits coherent Rabi oscillations between $|g\rangle$ and $|e\rangle$.
+In Figs.~\ref{fig:1}(a) and \ref{fig:1}(b), we show the Floquet spectrum and IPR ($\Pi_1^{|g\rangle}$) as a function of $\Delta_0$.
+The resonances can be identified as either avoided crossings in the Floquet spectrum or peaks in the IPR ($\Pi_1^{|g\rangle}$).
+At those peaks ($\Pi_1^{|g\rangle}=1$), the Floquet modes become an equal superposition of $|g\rangle$ and $|e\rangle$.
+Far away from the avoided crossings (resonances), i.e., for $\Delta_0\neq n_1\omega$ and $\Delta_0\gg\Omega$, the periodic driving is ineffective.
+In that case, the Floquet modes approximately become the eigenstates of the undriven Hamiltonian, $\hat H(t=0)$, which are either $|g\rangle$ or $|e\rangle$ with a weak mixing between them.
 Due to this, $\Pi_1^{|g\rangle}$ decays to almost zero between the resonances.